Skip to content

 Review process

 If you think your documentation update could affect specific stakeholders, ping them for a review.
-The same applies if you are not getting get a timely reply for your pull request.
 You can get some hints of whom to contact by looking at CODEOWNERS.
+If they don't reply in a timely manner, reach out to the core docs team to expedite the process.

 Note